Phasing-out low fixed charge tariff regulations

 Low-use plans and standard-use plans

-As shown in the graph below, households that use more electricity than this are better off being on a standard-use plan.
-Their fixed charge is much higher, but the rate they pay for actual electricity used is lower.
+The low-use plan has been a good deal for households that use less than 8,000kWh of power a year (or 9,000kWh a year for the lower South Island).
+As shown in the graph below, under the regulations, households that used more electricity than this have been better off being on a standard-use plan.
+Their fixed charge was higher, but the rate they pay for actual electricity used was lower.
 This will remain the case throughout the phase-out.

 Households will pay more than they need to if they are on the wrong plan.

-Fig 1: Comparison between annual bills of standard-use plans and low-use plans before the phase-out began - costs are illustrative only
+Fig 1: Comparison between annual bills of standard-use plans and low-use plans before the phase-out began.
+Costs are illustrative only.

 Line graph of comparison between annual bills of standard-use plans and low-use plans